ryan-mcclue/unsw/comp3231/lec/week1.md

 RTEMS OS is monolithic where everything runs in priveleged mode, unlike say FreeRTOS.
 Would open up possibilities to corrupt kernel data structures etc.
+Main task of OS is concurrent access of resources (scheduler, synchronisation primitives) and hardware abstraction (virtual memory, vfs)
-Main task on OS is efficient and secure interleaved execution Process is memory (so has stack, data and text sections) and resource owner.
+Process is memory (so has stack, data and text sections) and resource owner.
 Per process has globals, open files, address space, pid, working directory etc.
 Per thread has GPRs, SP, PC